EnriqueCS/cs370/README.md

 # Project Structure Overview

-This project is organized into four primary directories: `Monolith`, `Readings`, `Syllabus`, and `WeeklyReports`.
-Each directory serves a distinct purpose in the context of the project.

-## Directories

-- **Monolith**: Contains core project files.
-A separate `README.md` within this folder explains the specific rationale behind its structure.
-Note that some large files in the `Monolith` directory are not included in the repository due to their size but are present on my local machine.

-- **Readings**: Includes materials and resources for reference.

-- **Syllabus**: Outlines the scope of the project and the timeline for its implementation.
+This document provides an overview of the project's directory structure, outlining the purpose and contents of each folder within the project repository.
+Understanding this structure is essential for navigating and contributing to the project efficiently.

+- **googletest**: Contains files related to Google's testing framework, used for conducting automated tests to ensure code quality and reliability.

+- **HashingAlgorithms**: This directory is dedicated to the implementation of various hashing algorithms.
+It includes source code, documentation, and tests for each algorithm.

+- **MeetingFeedback**: A collection of notes and feedback from project meetings.
+This folder serves as a record of discussions, decisions, and action items agreed upon during meetings.

+- **Readings**: Provides additional reading materials relevant to the project.
+These may include research papers, articles, and other resources that contribute to a deeper understanding of the project's technical and theoretical aspects.

+- **Syllabus**: Contains the initial syllabus for the project.
+This document outlines the project's objectives, expected outcomes, timelines, and evaluation criteria.

-- **WeeklyReports**: This directory holds the weekly progress reports of the project.
-Each report, named in the format `MMReportDD-DD.md`, provides a comprehensive overview of the developments, challenges, and any significant changes in the project's trajectory for that week.
-These reports are vital for tracking the project's progress and ensuring alignment with the project goals and timelines.
+- **WeeklyReports**: Holds the weekly progress reports of the project.
+Each report is named in the format `MMReportDD-DD.md` and offers a detailed account of the week's developments, challenges faced, and any significant changes affecting the project's direction.
+These reports are crucial for monitoring the project's progress and ensuring it remains on track with its goals and deadlines.